 I read an article a while back that posed the idea that with all the troubles facing polar bears perhaps we should just let them go extinct.
 After all, the author reasoned, extinction is a natural part of evolution, i.e., Darwinism at work.
 This has also been a rather tired theme of the energy industry, especially Big Oil and their apologists.
 Unfortunately the overall tenor of this article and others like it totally misses the bigger picture, and also reflects a more insidious problem of how society in general views the world around us.

-While the canary may serve as a good “Indicator” species for monitoring air quality in a mine because it is highly sensitive to changes in its environment, the polar bear would probably not be the most appropriate indicator species for the arctic.
+While the canary may serve as a good “Indicator” species for monitoring air quality in a mine because of its sensitivity to small changes in its environment, the polar bear would probably not be the most appropriate indicator species for the arctic.
 For the most part by the time an environmental impact works its way through the food chain to affect a top predator like the polar bear, a lot of environmental damage likely has already been done throughout the entire ecosystem.
 But the polar bear IS affected now, so it is a de facto indicator species, and we need to focus on just what the polar bear’s current condition is telling us about its ecosystem, and ours.

 Until we ‘get’ the idea that there is more than just a glancing connection between fossil fuel use and the plight of the arctic region (and elsewhere), species like the polar bear will be at the mercy of shifting ice flows and an ever-shrinking habitat.
 Again, this is not about Darwinism, it’s about oil and other fossil fuels, and our inability to wean ourselves from them.
 You want to save the polar bear?
 Fix the ecosystem in which it once thrived.
 And while we’re endlessly debating the global warming issue, we also need to think what the plight of the polar bear is telling us about the health and welfare of another top predator…us.
 That’s the real challenge, and one that won’t quite fit on a bumper sticker.